jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab6_Modeling Registers and Counters .md

 hierarchical, defining D flip-flop in behavioral modeling, creating T flip-flop from the D flip-flop, implementing additional functionality using dataflow modeling.
-Assign Clock input, Clear_n, Enable, and Q. Implement the design and verify the functionality in hardware.
+Assign Clock input, Clear_n, Enable, and Q. Implement the design and verify the functionality of the hardware.

 **lab6_2_2.v**
 ```verilog